One in three expect to be renting in retirement

 30th July 2015

-It has been estimated that by 2040, up to a third of 60 year olds will be renting and will have never owned their own home.
+It has been estimated that by 2040, up to a third of 60-year-olds will be renting and will have never owned their own home.
 These figures have led charities to believe that this could leave older people vulnerable to poverty, poor living conditions and eviction.
-It may also mean that they find making any home adaptations such as installing a stairlift to be more difficult, as this would be at the landlord’s discretion.
+It may also mean that they find making any home adaptations such as installing a stairlift to be more difficult, as this would be at the landlord’s discretion with renting a stairlift more of a possibility.

 More costs for older people will fall to the state